Kaufhaus des Westens

-The Kaufhaus des Westens (Department Store of the West), abbreviated to KaDeWe, is a Thai-owned department store in Berlin, Germany.
+The Kaufhaus des Westens (Department Store of the West), abbreviated to KaDeWe, is a department store in Berlin, Germany.
 With over 60,000 m2 of retail space and more than 380,000 articles available, it is the second-largest department store in Europe after Harrods in London.
 It attracts 40,000 to 50,000 visitors every day.

 The store is located on Tauentzienstraße, a major shopping street, between Wittenbergplatz and Breitscheidplatz, near the heart of former West Berlin.
 It is technically in the extreme northwest of the south Berlin neighborhood of Schöneberg.